 The 2023 “Insurer Report Card,” survey was conducted online in November-December 2022, asking body shops nationwide to grade the performance of auto insurance companies that do business in their state.
 Shops awarded each company a grade from "A+" to "F" based on one question: “How well does this insurer's claims handling policies, attitude and payment practices ensure quality repairs and customer service for motorists?”

 In addition to assigning a grade for each insurer, respondents also indicated whether or not they participate in that insurer's direct repair program, and were invited to submit comments explaining the grade they gave each insurer.
-The survey received more than 9,600 individual comments about insurers.

 No reproduction, advertising or other promotional use can be made of the information in this report or CRASH Network survey results without the express prior written consent of CRASH Network.